How to deliver superior value to your clients? You should understand their needs better than anyone else, and then deliver on those needs.

 Did we get it right?

 Now that we have a good understanding and graphic representation of insights, we should check with those same clients if we have understood them correctly.
 We can schedule the 2nd round of interviews.
 Show them Value Curves we have created and ask for their critique.
 All this to make sure we got everything right.
 So we can move on to the next step.

 Only when you know WHAT you want to deliver, you can proceed to idea-generating techniques (like Brainstorming or TRIZ) in order to find the best creative solution to the problem at hand.

 If you do all previous steps right, the solution becomes obvious.
 This often happens and it is a good sign!
 Great solutions are almost always obvious in retrospect but seldom seen while doing business as usual.
 It is also often a good idea to check the proposed solution with clients before investing resources in production.
 Just to make sure you’re still on a good path.

 When done correctly, Value Innovation process can deliver magnificent results.
 It helped global companies like P&G and Chevron to earn billions of dollars.
 It fostered the creation of superstar products like Sensodyne Repair&Protect toothpaste and also provide value for small private companies and startups in small markets much like Serbian.

 and has a set of enabling tools:

-The main advantage of Value Innovation process is its versatility and flexibility.
-Also, same process and tools can be used in many problem-solving situations.
-Internal and external, in creation or optimization of new products, services, processes etc. They can be used by any organization, of any size, on any market.
+The main advantage of Value Innovation process is in its versatility and flexibility.
+This and the fact same process and tools can be used in many problem-solving situations, internal and external, in creation or optimization of new products, services, processes etc. They can be used by any organization, of any size, on any market.

 For a more detailed explanation and a great case study of how Samsung Electronics got to dominate TV sets market, watch THIS VIDEO – I promise you’ll enjoy it!

 Also, I would love to hear your experiences on this subject.
-So, feel free to comment and ask questions in the comments.
+So, feel free to comment and ask questions in the comments section below.